jgarza/2FA-Server-Admin-Guide/role_list_submenu.md

 The Role List sub-menu provides an overview of the roles defined within the system.

-By default, there are five predefined roles:
+By default, there are five predefined roles within 2FA ONE:

 1. ONE_sys_admin
 2. Admin